 HRD 685 CAS Completion Project in Adult Learning

 Students will undertake a major project of their own design as a final requirement for completion of the certificate of advanced study in adult learning.
-Students will participate in a support seminar and will make a formal presentation to an audience of program peers, faculty, colleagues, family, and friends.
-There are four options for projects: (1) field based study, (2) public policy initiative, (3) publishable theory paper, or (4) personal learning curriculum for adults.
+There are four options for projects: (1) field-based study (2) public policy initiative (3) publishable theory paper and (4) design of a curriculum for adult learners.
+Students in HRD 685 will participate in a support seminar with master’s students who are doing internships and/or independent projects.
 Prerequisite: open to graduate students accepted into the CAS in Adult Learning who have completed twenty-four credit hours.
 Cr 3.

 HRD 687 Internship in Adult Education and Human Resource Development

 Designed to provide professional experience in the student's selected area of concern.
 A plan for the internship is presented for approval to the student's advisor.
 On approval, the intern completes his/her planned program under the supervision and evaluation of a responsible person for the internship assignment.
-Prerequisite: Open to matriculated graduate students who have taken HRD 605 and with permission of the instructor.
+Prerequisite: Open to matriculated graduate students and with permission of the instructor.
 Cr 1-9.

 HRD 698 Directed Study in Adult Education and Human Resource Development

 This course provides students the opportunity to pursue a project independently, planning, and exploring an area of interest within the field of human resource development.
 The project must be field-based, intellectually sound, and reflect a high caliber of performance.
 Specific content and methods of evaluation are determined in conjunction with the faculty supervisor.
 An approved proposal is a necessary prerequisite to registration.
-Prerequisite: Open to matriculated graduate students who have taken HRD 605 and with permission of instructor.
+Prerequisite: Open to matriculated graduate students and with permission of instructor.
 Cr 1-6.